dimvar/writing/books-notes/achor-2010-the-happiness-advantage-notes.md

 ### Social investment

-The strength of one's social ties is the strongest predictor of happiness and success, according to many studies.
+The strength of one's social ties is a strong predictor of happiness, lifespan, and work success, according to many studies.

 Having a strong social network multiplies one's intellectual, emotional, and physical abilities, allowing us to do more.